 Smith and his five comrades received Medals of Honor.

-After the war, he homesteaded in the Leland Valley, about 7 miles south of Discovery Bay in Jefferson County, where he bought several tracts of land near Lake Hooker (today Lake Leland).
+After the war, Smith homesteaded in the Leland Valley south of Discovery Bay in Jefferson County, where he bought several tracts of land near Lake Hooker (today Lake Leland).

 He later moved to Port Townsend.

 As a boarding officer for the Customs Service, Smith “saw the sailing ships here at the height of the heyday,” according to his obituary, which said, “In his younger days, he was a talented orator and entered vigorously into political campaigns.”

 Smith lived in Jefferson County for about 50 years.